ryansu13/BSE_Template_Portfolio/index.md

 ![Headstone Image](logo.svg)

 FINAL MILESTONE
 My final milestone was to get the wires and breadboards so that they could fit nicely in the 3d printed box.
 I also wanted to increase the amount of colors that could be displayed in the code.
 Before that, I added yellow to the color portfolio and built the 3D shell for the circuits.
 My biggest challenge was getting the code to work because there were so many aspects that had to be solved.
-My greatest accomplishment was getting the code to work, because it was such a long and challenging process.
+My greatest accomplishment was getting the code to work, because it was such a lon3g and challenging process.
 I learned a lot about the internals of wiring and Arduino's.
-I hope to learn about how the color sensor
+I hope to learn about how the color sensor works and the code behind it.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-- A summary of key topics you learned about
+- I learned how to code in Arduino-code and learned how to wire up LEDS.
-- What you hope to learn in the future after everything you've learned at BSE
+- I hope to learn about the insides of the Arduino Uno and the software code.